Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 Without proper policies and procedures in place, even the smallest bump in the road can completely derail your operations and hinder your team’s ability to continue pressing forward.

-That said, if you don’t currently have a documented employee handbook in place, the time to get started is now.
+That said, if you don’t currently have a documented handbook in place, the time to get started is now.

-Once you’ve created your employee handbook, it’s essential that you keep this information top-of-mind for your employees at all times.
+Once you’ve created your handbook, it’s essential that you keep this information top-of-mind for your employees at all times.

 By including a digital version of your employee handbook within your internal knowledge base, you’ll make it easy for your team to refer to the document whenever necessary—and to truly internalize what it means to be a productive member of your organization.